Is Psychology Funded Under the NDIS?

 Will the NDIS only fund psychology for disabilities that meet the Access Criteria?

-In reality NDIA planners are sticking to the Operation Guidelines and only funding psychology when it relates to the disability that a person has met access criteria for.
-Furthermore, the NDIA also needs to be satisfied that the psychology relates to building functional capacity rather than treatment and thus more appropriately funded by health.
+The NDIA also needs to be satisfied that the psychology sessions relate to building functional capacity rather than treatment and thus more appropriately funded by health.

 Psychology funding for people with Psychosocial Disability